astralfrontier/chaosfrontier-org-wiki/games/games/flip-a-card/2019-march-prototype.md

 * The group names 2-5 potential outcomes
 * Players can generate Hits using rules on other cards
 * Any player that gets a Hit picks the outcome they want
+* If more than one player gets a Hit, prefer the player with the most at stake in the fiction
 * If nobody gets a Hit, the group may choose or decide randomly

 ## Dice